Published: 12th October 2021

 Since then it has spawned six films, with two more in production, and generated over a billion dollars.

 More importantly though, it’s given a new generation of cinemagoers a spy hero who visits exotic locations, does amazing stunts and makes them laugh out loud.
-In short Ethan until has become more Bond than Bond.
+In short Ethan Hunt has become more Bond than James Bond.

 The fifth MI film, Rogue Nation, was reportedly rushed to cinemas early to avoid clashing with Daniel Craig as 007 in Spectre, and many would argue Rogue Nation was the better film.
 But if we were in any doubt that the Bond franchise was being beaten at its own game it was with the release of the sixth Ethan Hunt adventure – MI:Fallout.